Cais/bns-featured-category/readme.txt

 * updated license declaration

 = 1.6.2.2 =
-* clarified the plugin's release under a GPL license
+* clarified the plugin release under a GPL license

 = 1.6.2.1 =
 * compatibility check for 2.9.1 completed